Dischord Records

 During the 90s, major label A&R reps trawled the underground, fishing desperately for the next big thing, without realizing that the punk crossover had already passed.
 The major label music industry is premised on the belief that, no matter how big you are, you can always get bigger, a delusion widely shared by high-powered idiots in publishing, film, and media as well.
 These fantasies of endless expansion reflect the economy at large, in which everything must constantly grow, and sustainability is code for stagnation.
 Everyone knows the winners in this process, and forgets the reams of small acts burned up to fuel the process, generating value for everyone but themselves.
 But this process burns everyone, eventually, broadening culture until it becomes smooth, flat, frictionless.

 This also happens to be the guiding principle behind the tech world, which, through corporations like Spotify, has done a great amount to destroy music as a viable career, and to iron the knots out of our musical culture.
-“In the domain of Spotify,” writes Liz Pelly, “‘making a living’ demands that an artist—often one of personal means—acquiesce to what streams well, to what feeds the algorithms, thereby sacrificing their creativity to the tastes of the playlists.”
+“In the domain of Spotify,” writes Jenn Pelly, “‘making a living’ demands that an artist—often one of personal means—acquiesce to what streams well, to what feeds the algorithms, thereby sacrificing their creativity to the tastes of the playlists.”
 Yet again, financial dependence erects barriers around creativity, hemming in a much wider set of musical possibilities.

 This has been a disaster for the indie music community, creating a system which funnels revenue to a handful of major artists and stakeholders and paying everyone else a pittance.
 No one, not Merge or Dead Oceans or Sub Pop or 4AD, sells nearly as many records as they need to sustain their artists.
 Even Dischord has largely stopped putting out new music.
 As at the height of the major label boom, young bands are trapped in a fundamentally extractive relationship with a group of companies who view them as fuel, a readily expendable resource.